 She wants growth.

-In the old days, Germany, France, the UK, they'd wait around for us to do the right thing and uh get in our slipstream and follow us.
+In the old days, Germany, France, the UK, they'd wait around for us to do the right thing and get in our flipstream and follow us.

 They can't wait for us to do the right thing because we aren't doing the right thing.

-You know, this, you know, I offered a bipartisan stimulus plan in a Wall Street Journal.
+President Obama, you know, this, you know, I offered a bipartisan stimulus plan in the Wall Street Journal back in September.

-It might have been uh January, might have been early February.
+It might have been January, might have been early February.

 But it basically was this.